 Frank Nemec

 Born and raised in New Orleans, Louisiana, I graduated Benjamin Franklin High School 1964, MIT 1968 in electrical engineering, and U. C. Berkeley 1972 in electrical engineering and computer science.
 I am retired from a 36-year career at IBM, Silicon Valley, California, most recently in EDA (electronic design automation) at the Almaden Research Center.
 My wife Laurie is working on a real estate development project in Flagstaff, Arizona.
 Our daughter lives in Montana with her husband.
-Our son lives in San Jose with his wife and two children.
+Our son lives in San Jose with his wife and three children, including Our first grandson!
+This photo shows what he has been working on.
+Some family photos

 Web development